Keya2418/Honeywell-Project/PHX-LV/Machine_Learning/README.md

 ## Past Work: Web Scraping

 After getting the airport coordinates squared away, I started building a webscraper that could scrape the Flightaware website for all the latitude, longitude, and height coordinates of each flight.
 The webscraper should be run every day in the morning and the evening to achieve the maximum amount of data as flights arrive at their gates.
 It stores all of the scraped data in CSVs.
+I also scraped the waypoints data so that we can gather weather data based on the longitude and latitude coordinates and also consider which waypoints were chosen in the route.

 ## Current Work: Possible Addition of Noise